Production, Finance, and Improved Technology Plus (PROFIT+)

 Value Chain Approach Will Support Agriculture-led Growth by Smallholder Farmers

-In June 2012, ACDI/VOCA’s Support for Food Security Activities team launched a $24 million United States Agency for International Development (USAID) project in Zambia to increase food security and decrease poverty.
+In June 2012, ACDI/VOCA’s Support for Food Security Activities team launched a United States Agency for International Development (USAID) project in Zambia to increase food security and decrease poverty.
 The program targeted market-system solutions to create opportunities for farmers and agribusinesses to increase agricultural productivity and access high-value markets, while facilitating private-sector investment in target value chains.
 One critical element of the project was the formation and training of 200 Community Agro-dealers (CADs) who established the initial links between service providers and smallholder farmers in rural communities.

 - Improve smallholder productivity